TestTestellis/ansible/README.md

 ### Testing

-Lint, create the VMs, run the playbook and destroy the VMs.
+Testing will lint, create the VMs, run the playbook and destroy the VMs.

 ```shell
 molecule test